Baby Sensory: History

-Educational Philosophy and Pedagogy
+Educational philosophy and pedagogy

 Baby Sensory provides a curriculum focused on sensory exploration to promote cognitive, physical, and emotional development in infants, and parent-baby bonding.
 Each session is designed to engage babies through a combination of songs, games, sensory activities, and tactile experiences.

-Classes are structured to include sensory-rich activities such as music, movement, and tactile exploration for children aged 0 – 13 months.
+Classes are structured to include sensory-rich activities such as music, movement, and tactile exploration for children aged 0–13 months.
 Its activities are based on scientific research to reflect advancements in early childhood education.
 Educational practices also include sign language, baby massage, sensory integration techniques, and learning and developmental information for parents.
 These activities are adaptable for children with developmental delays or sensory impairments.

 Baby Sensory has developed educational tools, including books, sensory toys, apps, music, and the Say Hello product range.
 Since 1987, many of these products were developed by Lin Day at her nursery school in Wiltshire, including Sea and Jungle Cloths, Rope Snake, Jingle Ring, Play Band, and ‘Say Hello to the Sun’ songs and music, which are now integral to the Baby Sensory programme.
-The song, ‘Say Hello to the Sun,’ reached number 1 in the children’s UK singles charts in 2019.
-Baby Sensory has been featured in news outlets such as BBC News, ITV News, BBC Radio 1, Huffington Post, Early Years Educator (EYE), Cosmopolitan, The Sun, Daily Mail, 9 News Australia, and Tommy’s Charity.
+The song, "Say Hello to the Sun", reached number 1 on the children’s UK singles chart in 2019.